iJKTen/react-countdown-timer/README.md

 ## To Do
 1. Clean up the if condition logic in useEffect
 2. 'TICK' is hardcoded as a dispatch action... find a place for it.
+3. Clicking on Reset while the timmer is running does not reset the timer to it's original state.